 Status meetings worked well in a co-located 2010 office.
 The information flowed faster face-to-face than over email, and the social pressure of saying "I am blocked" out loud unblocked things faster than a Slack DM ever would.
 They are now broken for three reasons.

 First, AI summaries already capture the content.
-Microsoft's 2026 Work Trend Index reports 78% weekly agent usage among knowledge workers — a 6.5x jump in twelve months.
+Microsoft's 2026 Work Trend Index reports that active AI agents in the ecosystem grew 15x year over year, with 58% of AI users producing work they couldn't have a year ago.
 The information that used to require a 30-minute round-robin now arrives as a dashboard.
 Second, async tools surface blockers in seconds, not at the next standup.
 Third, the pure status meeting has become the most expensive way to share a paragraph: at a fully loaded $80/hour, a six-person 30-minute status call costs $240 to convey what could fit in a Slack thread.

 The result is the meeting type with the highest cognitive load and lowest output per minute on the modern calendar.
 If your team feels exhausted after standups, that is not a personal failing — it is a category failure.